javascript-tutorial/en.javascript.info/7-animation/2-css-animations/article.md

 .train {
   left: 0;
   transition: left 5s cubic-bezier(0, 0, 1, 1);
-  /* click on a train sets left to 450px, thus triggering the animation */ }
+  /* clicking on the train sets left to 450px, thus triggering the animation */ }
 ```